learosema/glea/README.md

 GLea is a WebGL library with a minimal footprint.
 It provides helper functions for creating a WebGL program, compiling shaders and passing data from JavaScript to the shader language.

-There are some optional helper libraries for matrix and vector calculations.
+There are some additional helper libraries for matrix and vector calculations as well as easing functions.

 ## Usage